kwasniew/hyperbook/README.md

 ## Understanding "effects as data"

-All actions we used so far were simple state transitions from one data structure to the other.
-However in real-world situations your application will probably have to deal with side effect e.g. making HTTP calls to the API.
+All actions you've seen so far were simple state transitions from one data structure to the other.
+However in real-world scenarios your application will probably have to deal with side effect e.g. making HTTP calls to some API.
 A common functional approach to side-effects is to move them to the edges of the system.

 Imagine the following hypothetical code you could write:
 ```javascript